Development Roadmap

 Chat & Communication

-Local, party, and private chat.
+Local, party, whisper, and team chat. /r to reply to whispers.
 Emotes.
 EQ-style combat messages.

 Pets & Summoning